Tokobot: Gameplay

 The player controls Bolt, who makes use of the Tokobots to explore the prehistoric ruins found in the game.
 The Tokobots mimic Bolt's actions and can be used together in "joint actions", complex tasks that include fusing them together to make Karakuri combinations.
 Combinations can do almost anything, from activating dead gears to shooting laser beams.

 There are two types of Karakuri robots, both of which come in varying sizes: Workers and Keepers.
 Workers do odd jobs and include small Clunkers and the large Tornader.
 Keepers protect the ancient ruins and include tiny Beepers and the evil Zero.

 Versions

 The PlayStation 2 version of the game adds secret platforming sections that allow players access to hidden treasures.
 In addition, players no longer have control over the Overdrive forms; they now only briefly appear to attack before disappearing.

 Reception

 Tokobot and Tokobot Plus received "average" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of three eights and one seven for a total of 31 out of 40 for the PSP version, and 28 out of 40 for the PS2 version.

+Mr. Marbles of GamePro's February 2006 issue called Tokobot "a technological treat, with virtually zero loading, crisp colors, and a pleasingly quirky little soundtrack.
+There's no multiplayer, though Tokobot's single-player is engrossing enough to soak up your valuable attention for a good eight hours."
+Ten issues later, however, Kilgore called Tokobot Plus "a decent title with challenging puzzles that will reward your patience and dedication.
+It's probably best as an extended rental but some of you might find that it's worth the full price of admission."